 - Saving Lives by Treating Acne with Diet

 - Do Sunflower Seeds Cause Acne?

 - Benzoyl Peroxide vs. Tea Tree Oil for Acne

 - Flashback Friday: Saving Lives by Treating Acne with Diet

 Michael Greger, M.D.

-PS: If you haven’t yet, you can subscribe to my free videos here and watch my live, year-in-review presentations:
+PS: If you haven’t yet, you can subscribe to my free videos here and watch my live presentations:

 - 2019: Evidence-Based Weight Loss

 - 2016: How Not To Die: The Role of Diet in Preventing, Arresting, and Reversing Our Top 15 Killers

 - 2015: Food as Medicine: Preventing and Treating the Most Dreaded Diseases with Diet